 He was also very engaged in charity work.
 Hearing of the contribution made by Venice in Peril following the 1966 floods, he invented the Veneziana pizza, donating a percentage of each one bought.
-The pizza remains on the menu and donations have now topped the £2m mark.
-His charitable ethos continues in the business today, with over £1.5m already raised over the last two years for Macmillan Cancer Support.
+Today, PizzaExpress continues to donate to this cause through the Veneziana fund.

 Looking back to the earliest days of PizzaExpress, Peter was adamant he never doubted the potential of pizza or that he was the man to introduce it to the UK.
 “The world was my oyster!
 I believed I could go as far as I could”, he insisted.

 He will be remembered for his vision, his innovation, his extravagance and his warmth.

 On behalf of the PizzaExpress family, Peter’s spirit, vision and his passion for good food and good times, will live on and we will continue to carry forward his legacy through the people and culture of our business.
 Cheers Peter.